October 10, 2021

 The young man runs up and kneels before Jesus.
 He calls Jesus “Good Teacher.”
 We have to think that he is absolutely sincere in his submission to Jesus’ authority.
 But the question, “What must I do to inherit eternal life,” tells us that this young man has missed the mark.
 He thinks of eternal life as a commodity – something he can have for the right price, something he can earn by doing a good deed.

 The truth is, we can’t do anything to ‘inherit eternal life’ – salvation is God’s doing, not ours.
 After all, an inheritance is something you receive as a gift, not something you earn.
 An inheritance comes from someone else.
 It’s beyond your control.

-Just as Jesus reframed the question about divorce, he now reframes this question in terms of the Kingdom of God, rather than ‘eternal life.’
+Just as Jesus reframed the question about divorce last week, he now reframes this question in terms of the Kingdom of God, rather than ‘eternal life.’
 In fact, Mark only uses that term ‘eternal life’ twice in his entire gospel, and both instances are right here in the opening and closing verses of this passage.
 For Mark, the focus is on the Kingdom of God breaking into our earthly existence.
 When the Kingdom of God breaks in, everything changes.